behzaad/Deep_Learning_Projects/README.md

 # Deep_Learning_Projects

-In this repository, I implemetation different deep learning algorithms and architectures for various applications such as stock price prediction, recommender systems, etc.
+In this repository, I implemetation different deep learning algorithms and architectures for various applications such as stock price prediction, recommender systems, neural style transfer, etc.

 **[1] Simple Movie Recommender System using KNN**